thuml/Latent-Spectral-Models/README.md

 bash scripts/pipe_lsm.sh # for Pipe
 ```

+4. Develop your own model.
+Here are the instructions:

+   - You can add your model file under the folder `./models/`.
+   - Add the model into the `./model_dict.py`.
+   - Add a script file under the folder `./scripts/` and change the argument `--model`.

+   Note: For clearness and easy comparison, we also include the FNO in this repository.

 ## Results

 We extensively experiment on seven benchmarks and compare LSM with 13 baselines.
 LSM achieves the consistent state-of-the-art in both solid and fluid physics (11.5% averaged error reduction).